-It is important to note that credit score is a risk proxy observable to the lender ex-ante which mostly reflects payment history, yet the borrower's true type is unknown and will only be observable ex-post.
-This information asymmetry can potentially be alleviated with detailed transaction data since it can reveal the borrower's traits that are unobservable to the lender but still relevant for credit risk.
-For instance, cash flows and risky consumption behaviors are unlikely to be reflected in one's credit score.
-Access to transaction data could reveal this type of information, thus some borrowers may decide not to share data in an attempt to hide negative information while borrowers with positive information may opt-in.
-To test this signaling channel, I divide the sample into different credit score categories and make an implicit assumption that the intrinsic value of privacy is relatively consistent across borrowers within each category.
-To test this, I use two measures, 1) ex-post platform-provided scores which will reflect such information often unobserved in traditional risk proxies, and 2) borrowers that have always paid on time after getting a loan, to create an indicator variable, good type, and provide evidence that good types are indeed more likely to share data.
-However, the effects become statistically weaker and even insignificant among the lower credit score borrowers.
-This finding therefore only partially confirms the existing theoretical literature which claims that under open banking high types are more likely to opt-in to send a positive signal (He et al., 2020; Babina et al., 2022).
+It is important to note that the borrower's true type is unknown and will only be observable expost.
+Detailed payment data can alleviate information asymmetry since it can reveal the borrower's traits that are unobservable to the lender ex-ante but still relevant for credit risk.
+For instance, cash flows and consumption behaviors are unlikely to be reflected in one's credit score.
+Access to detailed transaction data could reveal this type of information, thus some borrowers may decide not to share data in an attempt to hide negative information while borrowers with positive information may opt-in.
+To test if data sharing can serve as a signal of unobserved borrower quality, I use two measures, 1) ex-post platform-provided scores which will reflect such information often unobserved in traditional risk proxies, and 2) borrowers' loan payment status after getting a loan and provide evidence that data sharing is associated with lower ex-post default rates conditional on observable risk (credit ratings).
+These findings, therefore, confirm the existing theoretical literature which claims that under open banking high types are more likely to opt-in to send a positive signal (He et al., 2020; Babina et al., 2021), thus data sharing can serve as an effective signal.